JuliaEarth/GeoStats.jl/docs/src/kriging.md

 !!! note

-    This section describes the estimators used in the [Kriging](solvers/builtin.md) solver.
+    This section describes the models used in the [KrigingSolver](solvers/builtin.md).
-    Most users don't want to use estimators directly because they lack features such as neighborhood search and change of support.
+    Most users don't want to use models directly because they lack features such as neighborhood search and change of support.
 If that is your case, please refer to the solver documentation.